adrn/gala/docs/coordinates/propermotion.rst

     >>> import numpy as np
     >>> import astropy.coordinates as coord
     >>> import astropy.units as u
-    >>> import gary.coordinates as gc
+    >>> import gala.coordinates as gc

 Proper motion transformations
 =============================

-Transforming between ICRS and Galactic proper motions is supported in Gary.
+Transforming between ICRS and Galactic proper motions is supported in Gala.
 To demonstrate, we again need to first define a coordinate for the object of interest::